spacetelescope/astrolib.coords/README.txt

 It depends on numarray, which must already be installed on your system.

+It incorporates the TPM library, graciously contributed by Jeff Percival, to perform coordinate system transformations.
+This will be installed as part of the package installation.

 Install this package in the usual way:

 python setup.py install

-After installation, you can test the module as follows:
+After installation, you can test the package as follows:

 >>> import coords as C
 >>> C._test()